 The only way to truly know what resonates with your audience is to test, refine, iterate and ask.
 Split test your email subject lines, copy, images, links, calls-to-action and so on until you uncover what your audience wants.

-Finally, find a way to engage with your readers.
+Finally, one of the most important email marketing strategies is to find a way to engage with your readers.
 Whether it’s through providing feedback forms or sentiment widgets in your emails, or simply encouraging your readers to reply to connect with you on social, gathering feedback is critical to building relationships via email.

 Subject lines and A/B testing are a proven strategy.